 The results of any presentation are a reflection of the quality of your content and how well you deliver your message, but it also depends on your underlying presentation design.

-If you need a professional solution right away, you can browse through our collection of Keynote presentation templates on GraphicRiver.
+Also, if you need a professional design solution right away, you can browse through our collection of Keynote presentation templates on GraphicRiver.
 Otherwise, let's look at how to design your own.

 Design Supports Your Presentation